githubEdit

 • Email/password with a Users table in the helper file

-• Registration, email verification, login, logout, and password reset
+• Registration, email verification, login, logout, password reset, and magic-link sign-in

 • Query & Cookie Based Auth (Roll your own)